 There is a whole movement of people who go skip diving at night.
 Some look for food items, some for beauty items like this US vlogger and others hunt for anything really!
-It is probably illegal, but no one is likely to prosecute you, as explained here.
+It is probably illegal, but no one is likely to prosecute you.
 Skipping is definitely one of the more extreme ways to save money.

 We once found a whole load of top quality china, some of it still boxed, in a skip outside a restaurant that was closing down.
 We took a few things and once other people spotted us they were all over it like a plague of locusts!
 Better than wasting perfectly good, usable items.

 I can rarely resist a peep at the skips outside people’s houses too.
-Always ask permission before you remove anything though.
+Always ask permission before you remove anything, however.